SiideCode/LuauScript/PLANNEDSTUFF.md

 The metadata one is a bit more verbose than rust's function-like syntax for that, but is a a lot nicer to read in my opinion, because you don't have to mentally switch from evaluating comparison statements to evaluating this function-like compile-time comparison thing.

+## Recommended formatting

+1 new line between stuff like functions camelCase for functions and variables, although snake_case is also supported PascalCase for type and class names UPPERCASE_SNAKE_CASE for constants
+4 spaces for nested stuffs (2 spaces look so wrong, why does this exist?
+T-T)

 ## Unsorted little things

+TODO: start writing docs properly, probably build a website for that